gnietof/Portfolio/README.md

 # Project Portfolio
 A pointer to different projects or contents I have been working on throught the years.
+If you are interested in my latest investigations/learning follow this [link](./Skills.md).

 ## IoT